 There are electric cars in all shapes and sizes.
-What has been a market full of hatchbacks has over the last 12 months fast been filling up with family-friendly MPVs, SUVs and estates.
+Over the last 12 months, the EV market has fast been filling up with family-friendly MPVs, SUVs and estates.
 There's an electric car for (almost) everyone.
 Explore all the cars that match your requirements with our quick electric car finder tool

 Consider an electric car if...